Our story

 No matter where we are, we invite you to check the performance calendar and come out to hear some great music!

-Conductor and Music Director, James Truher
+Conductor and Music Director, Dr. James Welsch

 James Truher